 For the first three years of Edward IV's reign, Warwick was virtual ruler of England.
-A popular figure with the people due to his naval victories off Calais and the captured Spanish and Genoese ships he brought into the city, any Londoner who was acquainted with any of his servants was allowed to take as much meat from his kitchens as he could carry on a dagger.
+A popular figure with the people due to his naval victories off Calais and the captured Spanish and Genoese ships he brought into the city, any Londoner who was acquainted with his servants was allowed to take as much meat from his kitchens as he could carry on a dagger.

 The seeds of discord were sown when Warwick attempted to negotiate a marriage alliance with France for Edward for the hand of Bona of Savoy, only to discover on his return that the king had secretly married Elizabeth Woodville, the widow of Sir John Grey, a Lancastrian knight.
 Elizabeth, who proved to be avaricious and grasping, quickly persuaded her besotted spouse to arrange advantageous marriages amongst the nobility for her large and needy family.
 Deeply offended, the proud and haughty Warwick came to detest the new queen.

 Edward's brother, George, Duke of Clarence also heartily disliked the new Queen.
 Warwick, who possessed influence over George and under whom he had been brought up, wished to arrange a marriage between him and his eldest daughter and co-heiress, Isabel.
 The King refused to sanction the match, in defiance of his brother, Clarence married Isabel at Calais.
 Further ill-feeling and suspicion being engendered on both sides culminated in Warwick and Clarence's open revolt, Edward's forces were defeated by them at the Battle of Edgecote Moor in 1469, and the king himself captured, and imprisoned at Warwick Castle.
 Warwick attempted to rule England in Edward's name, but a counter rebellion forced the king's release.

 In a subtle stroke of diplomacy, Louis XI of France, known as the Spider, reconciled the discontented Warwick with the Lancastrian queen, Margaret of Anjou, then in exile in France, no mean feat, since they were bitter enemies and Margaret had executed Warwick's father, Salisbury.
 Warwick is reported to have spent hours on his knees before Margaret before she would consent to the alliance.
 His younger daughter, Anne Neville, was betrothed to Margaret's son, Edward, the Lancastrian Prince of Wales.